trailofbits/binrec-tob/README.md

 As such, it can be used to achieve many different goals at varying levels of complexity.
 Please refer to BinRec's [User Manual](docs/manual/manual.md) for detailed walkthroughs of typical workflows.

-## Other Notes

-### Callbacks

-Support for callbacks is currently work in progress.
-To enable it, set the lift and lower option `-f unfallback`.
-Note this does not actually enable the fallback, it will use whatever fallback option you have hardcoded.
-Later the option can be made more clear.